Andre-East/Related_HTML_and_JS_Generator/README.md

 <h3>Notes:</h3>
 <ul>
   <li>This was created and implemented in a linux devices</li>
+  <li>The html file is loaded with an html doc template with references to it's respective JS file</li>
   <li>Both files will have the same string before the file extensions</li>
 </ul>